 On Being A Hunter

-During my final few seasons as a PH I became a little concerned over the variety of hunting vehicles I was seeing that were seemingly fitted out for one role only.
-To be used as a ‘shooting platform’ or ‘gunship’ The amount of customised padded shooting rests covering the top rails on some, boggled my mind.
-One ethical PH colleague with a sense of humour remarked he’d seen hunting rigs so customised, it looked as if the client only climbed off the high seat to go to bed at night!
+During my final few seasons as a PH I became a little concerned over the variety of hunting vehicles I was seeing which were seemingly fitted out for one role only, to be used as a ‘shooting platform’ or ‘gunship.’
+The amount of customised, padded shooting rests covering the top rails on some rigs, boggled my mind.
+One ethical PH colleague with a sense of humour remarked he’d seen hunting rigs so customised, it looked as if the client only climbed off the high seat to go to bed at night.
 And this probably after an extremely hard day of conducting walking pace vehicle stalks around the game ranch.
+Or as my friend American writer John Barsness once quipped when we were on safari, 'A 5kph Toyota stalk.'
 While there’s an element of humour in the observation, it’s also sad.

-This post certainly isn’t intended as a treatise on tracking and bushcraft.
-Any ethical sport hunter should always endeavour to become a proficient backwoodsman.
-Not only does it give one a sense of well-being and personal satisfaction to be in total harmony with one’s surrounds in the wilderness, it can also protect one from harm.
-Not to mention the true satisfaction of knowing that when you shoot your trophy animal, you don’t have the smell of diesel or petrol lingering in your nostrils.
+This post isn’t intended as a treatise on tracking and bushcraft.
+It goes without saying, any ethical sport hunter should make every effort at becoming a proficient backwoodsman.
+Not only does it give you a sense of well-being and personal satisfaction to be in total harmony with your surrounds in the wilderness, bush knowledge can also protect you from harm.
+Not to mention the true satisfaction of knowing when you shoot your trophy animal there isn't any odour of diesel or petrol lingering in your nostrils.

-Above: It's always satisfying to know you hunted your trophy under true fair chase conditions on foot, and tracking it, and not from the raised seat on a safari rig.
+Above: It's always satisfying to know you hunted your trophy under true fair chase conditions on foot, and in the case of species like buffalo or elephant, by tracking them, and not from the raised seat on a safari rig.

-There have been many an occasion over the previous decades when I’ve been walking quietly through the thickest brush with clients, when suddenly the tell-tale kssss kssss of some redbilled oxpeckers’ hurriedly rising from the resting form of an old arthritic buffalo dagha boy, alerted us to the presence of danger.
-The oxpeckers quick departure up into the tallest trees or the sky invariably also warns their host species of a pending threat.
-A resting buffalo bull quickly comes to its feet when the oxpeckers hurriedly take off.
-Any yet oxpeckers are a friend to both hunter and prey.
+There was many an occasion over the previous decades when I’ve been walking quietly through the thickest brush with clients, when suddenly we'll hear the tell-tale kssss kssss of redbilled oxpeckers’ hurriedly rising from the resting form of an old arthritic buffalo dagha boy, the oxpeckers distinctive call immediately alerting us to the presence of danger.
+By the same token, the oxpeckers quick departure up into the tallest trees or the sky, also warns their host species of a pending threat.
+A resting buffalo bull quickly comes to its feet when the noisy oxpeckers hurriedly take off.
+These tick and parasite eating birds are a friend to both hunter and prey.
 Small flocks flying overhead with their characteristic in flight tsik tsik call also attract the hunter’s attention because they may indicate the presence of buffalo, or eland, plus a number of other species as the flock suddenly swirls as one and drops from on high towards their chosen host.

 Although it isn’t really of significance to a hunter the alarm calls of the bush squirrel too, vary according to the threat type.
 If the threat is aerial by way of a raptor they give one type of distinctive call, and all flee down towards the holes in the base of a tree.
 If the threat is from on the ground they have another alarm type call and flee up into the higher branches of the tree.
 They'll also energetically scold leopard, black mambas, cobras, and anything else they perceive as a threat to their well being.

 Fork tail drongos too, fascinate me, and where the hunting blocks cover a vast landmass some of the birdlife shows no fear of man.
 Often, when we were walking quietly through the bush a drongo would follow us flying from tree to tree and each time our footfalls disturb an insect, the bird would quickly alight from its perch and hawk the insect.
-They were so focused landing right alongside a moving boot was par for the course.
+They were so focused on their prey, landing right alongside a moving boot didn't worry them.